jch/jch.github.io/src/2016-01-02-unix-style-ruby-scripting.md

 A successful exit is `0`, with any other number indicating something went wrong.
 Unfortunately, if we ran the above, we would always publish and never see the error message even if curl failed.
-Because our script doesn't call `exit`, we always exit `0` -- even when GitHub's API isn't accessible.
+Our script doesn't call `exit` explicitly, so we always exit `0` -- even when GitHub's API isn't accessible.

 Since the last thing our script run is `curl`, our script should exit with `curl`'s exit code.
 Our current call to `Open3.popen3` saves three of the return